🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 from transformers import BertTokenizer

-# BERT tokenizer
+# BERT's tokenizer

 tokenizer = BertTokenizer.from_pretrained('bert-base-uncased')